Random Splitting of Fluid Models: Positive Lyapunov Exponents: Spanning computations for split Galerkin Euler equation

 \section{Spanning computations for split Galerkin Euler equation}

-What follows are the Mathematica commands needed to reproduce some of the more tedious calcluations from Section~\ref{sec:euler_alt2}.
-We have reformated some of the outputs in \LaTeX to improve readability.
-The source Mathematica file can be found at \cite{code}.
+The following Mathematica commands reproduce some of the more tedious calculations from Section~\ref{sec:euler_alt2}. \om{There are three calculations: the determinants of two $4$-by-$4$ and one $8$-by-$8$ matrix, all of which can be computed by hand.
+In particular, these computer-based calculations are meant as an aid to the reader and are not a necessary component of our proof.} We have reformatted some of the outputs in \LaTeX\ to improve readability.
+The source Mathematica file can be found in \cite{code}.

 \begin{mmaCell}[moredefined={V1, V2, V3, V4, W1, W2, W3, W4, V12, V13, V14, V23, V24, V34, W12, W13, W14, W23, W24, W34}]{Input} V1=\{\mmaSub{C}{kl} \mmaSub{a}{k} \mmaSub{a}{l},0,\mmaSub{C}{jl} \mmaSub{a}{j} \mmaSub{a}{l},0,\mmaSub{C}{jk} \mmaSub{a}{j} \mmaSub{a}{k},0\}; V2=\{\mmaSub{C}{kl} \mmaSub{b}{k} \mmaSub{b}{l},0,0,\mmaSub{C}{jl} \mmaSub{a}{j} \mmaSub{b}{l},0,\mmaSub{C}{jk} \mmaSub{a}{j} \mmaSub{b}{k}\}; V3=\{0,\mmaSub{C}{kl} \mmaSub{a}{k} \mmaSub{b}{l},\mmaSub{C}{jl} \mmaSub{b}{j} \mmaSub{b}{l},0,0,\mmaSub{C}{jk} \mmaSub{b}{j} \mmaSub{a}{k}\}; V4=\{0,\mmaSub{C}{kl} \mmaSub{b}{k} \mmaSub{a}{l},0,\mmaSub{C}{jl} \mmaSub{b}{j} \mmaSub{a}{l},\mmaSub{C}{jk} \mmaSub{b}{j} \mmaSub{b}{k},0\};